Zebpay Build is a platform where users can create their own applications for trading like other cryptocurrency trading applications.

 Description

 The trade pair must be valid matching product available in the list of pairs for trading.
-Eg. BTC-AUD
+Eg. BTC-INR

 It indicates the side at which the order is placed.
 Bid side indicates a downtick and conversely Ask side indicates the uptick.